The Viletones: Recording period

+2000 onwards

 In November 2012, Steven Leckie posted an obituary for original drummer, Mike "Motor X" Andersen, on his Facebook page, which was featured in Now Magazine.
 Leckie has also performed as a spoken word artist, reading from his yet unpublished autobiography tentatively titled 'Screamin Fist', and has appeared on various panels and discussion groups on the subject of addiction and recovery.

-The Viletones most recent performance was on August 15, 2015, despite Leckie's battle with multiple sclerosis, and was filmed in 3-D by Regg Hartt for Cineforum.
+The Viletones final performances were on August 15, 2015, despite Leckie's battle with multiple sclerosis, which was filmed in 3-D by Regg Hartt for Cineforum. and in 2016 at This Ain't Hollywood in Hamilton Ontario.

+Leckie died in June 2025, at the age of 67.
+He had been living with multiple sclerosis and was diagnosed with lung cancer in 2023.